nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

   data from 1996 and :doc:`fitting a normal model to the data
   </analysis/methodology_forming_the_plot_trend_lines>`

-both models mostly tell a similar story about a team's overall comeback chances.
+Despite these markedly different approaches, both models mostly tell a similar story about a team's overall comeback chances.
 While requiring further analysis, this suggests the most correlated variable to comeback chances is points down versus time.

 Timberwolves @ Bucks on 04/09/2025
 ----------------------------------